kat-vik/php-integration/README.md

 If there are several vat rates present in the order, the discount will be split proportionally across the order row vat rates.
 For examples, including the resulting discount rows, see the test suite file UnitTest/InvoicePaymentTest.php.

-Otherwise, it is required to use at least two of the functions setAmountExVat(), setAmountIncVat() and setVatPercent().
-If two of these three attributes are specified, we honour the amount indicated and the given discount tax rate.

 ```php
 <?php